neo4j-devtools/graph-app-starter/README.md

 where `dist` folder contains a default app entry point `index.html`.

 ### Installation
-To installa a self updating graph application, you enter a link to a npm style repository for the graph application.
+To install a self updating graph application, you enter a link to a npm style repository for the graph application.
 Example for neo4j-browser: `http://neo.jfrog.io/neo/api/npm/npm/neo4j-browser`.
 This application will self update on every release (see below for how to display release notes).